The Daylight Institute

 Daniel Frering, LC

-Daniel Frering is currently the Manager of Education for the Lighting Research Center (LRC) at Rensselaer Polytechnic Institute where he directs the Outreach and Graduate Education Programs including teaching, and course and curriculum development.
+Daniel Frering is the director of grants development and educational programs for the LRC where he directs the Outreach and Graduate Education Programs including teaching, and course and curriculum development.
 Mr. Frering holds a graduate degree in education and has also studied lighting as part of the Master of Science in Lighting program at the LRC.
 He has received his “Lighting Certification” (LC) from the National Council on Qualifications for the Lighting Professions (NCQLP).
 He also currently serves as a member of the Council of NCQLP.
 Mr. Frering teaches courses and seminars in lighting technology, daylighting, control systems, lighting applications, and economic analysis.
 His current research includes the evaluation of daylighting technologies, photovoltaic outdoor lighting systems, and energy-efficient lighting for commercial buildings.

 Russell P. Leslie, AIA, FIES, LC